 Airport pick up will be provided from Fez to Ifrane for a fee.
 Students must provide final arrival information to host coordinator at least one week in advance.

 A fully residential campus, there are over 40 students clubs and associations.

 All students are eligible to play in the intramural teams of basketball, volleyball, soccer (football), rugby and others depending on student interest.
 Al Achaean plays in the university leagues and there are official men’s and women’s teams in football (soccer), basketball, volleyball, handball, tennis, cross country, and chess.

 The Community Service Office has a wide range of activities suitable for international students with limited language abilities in Arabic.
 They maintain a database of organizations all over Morocco.
 All Al Akhawayn students are required to do a 60-hour community service project before graduation.
 Service Learning is being introduced in some classes.

 SAGE is dedicated to creating international engagement opportunities that meet the needs of all our students and providing resources to support you through the process of studying abroad.
 Study abroad is achievable for students of all identities including our BIPOC and LGBTQIA+ students, students with disabilities, and students with religious/non-religious viewpoints.
 Before selecting a program, consider how your identities may impact your experience abroad in unique ways and talk with your Program Coordinator about any program-specific concerns.
 Students with documented disabilities should discuss any accommodation needs with their Program Coordinator early in the planning process.

 Check our Identity Abroad page and resources listed below for information specific to you and other students who may be on your program.

-To apply, students will meet with the ISEP Coordinator, Charlie Ambrose, and begin an application through the ISEP system.
+To apply, students will meet with the ISEP Coordinator, Kaitlyn Johnson, and begin an application through the ISEP system.
 Call 785-864-3742 to schedule an appointment.